miacias-concorde/bootstrap-migration/README.md

 - PostCSS processes the CSS to scope each version.
 - Components are wrapped in either `.bs4` or `.bs5` via a reusable `Bootstrap` component to apply the correct styles.

+## Why?

+This setup is ideal for teams migrating large codebases from Bootstrap 4 to 5, allowing gradual migration and easy comparison of styles and features with with clear style separation and minimal conflicts and without fighting breaking changes.

 ## Usage

 1. Install dependencies: `npm install`